pythonesque/rusty-lisp/NOTES.md

 assume (a : *) (x : a) (y : a)

+append a 0 Nil a
+append a 1 Cons a 0 x Nil a
 append a 2 (Cons a 1 x (Cons a 0 x (Nil a))) 1 (Cons a 0 y (Nil a))